 I/O INTERFACE CAPABILITIES

-The SIO offers the choice of polling, vectored or non-vectored interrupts and block-transfer modes to transfer data, status, and control information to, and from, the CPU.
+The SIO offers the choice of polling, interrupt, (vectored or non-vectored) and block-transfers modes to transfer data, status and control information to and from the CPU.
 The block-transfer mode can also be implemented under DMA control.